U.S. Space Force Connects on Capitol Hill During ‘Acquisition Day’ Event

+“Collaborating with academia and commercial enterprises, buying off-the-shelf, and partnering with allied nations are all ways in which we are supplementing the traditional ‘custom-build’ models to deliver capabilities more quickly,” Li said.

-During the first facilitated ‘Acquisition Day on the Hill,’ U.S. Space Force Guardians and Space Systems Command personnel shared with Congressional Staffers and leaders the critical importance space acquisition brings to national security.
-To start the May 2 event Honorable Frank Calvelli, Assistant Secretary of the Air Force for Space Acquisition and Integration, gave remarks on how the USSF’s focus is a catalyst to enabling the joint warfighter.
-“Our focus continues to be on speed and delivering systems on cost and schedule to get new capabilities into the hands of our warfighters and transform our space architecture to be more proliferated and resilient,” said Calvelli.
-(U.S. Space Force graphic by Nicole Elisseos)
+In opening remarks for the event, Hon.
+Frank Calvelli, Assistant Secretary of the Air Force for Space Acquisition and Integration, drove the point home.

+“Our focus continues to be on speed and delivering systems on cost and schedule to get new capabilities into the hands of our warfighters and transform our space architecture to be more proliferated and resilient,” said Calvelli, who has more than 34 years of experience in national security space acquisitions, operations, and leadership in the National Reconnaissance Office and the Central Intelligence Agency.

+The event was attended by leaders and staff from Congress, the Department of Defense, other federal agencies, and military and civil service personnel from the U.S. Space Force, known as ‘Guardians.’

+“Notably, congressional staff took the time to engage with our Guardians and have meaningful conversations,” Li said.
+“The feedback from Congressional staff was great; they were thankful for the opportunity.
+We were able to engage with staff who are long time space advocates and develop many new ones.”

 |Date Taken: